The following article by Charles Hartley originally appeared in The Pioneer News on 30 Sep 2013. It is archived here for your reading enjoyment.

 Debbie Lewis of Lebanon Junction Elementary and Paula Strange of Cedar Grove Elementary were each honored by Walmart with teacher of the year awards.

-St. Benedict School in Lebanon Junction is holding a year of celebration in honor of its 50th anniversary.
-Rose Wise, a current employee and former student, says that something will be going on each month to mark the occasion.
+St. Benedict School in Lebanon Junction was holding a year of celebration in honor of its 50th anniversary.
+Rose Wise, a current employee and former student, said that something will be going on each month to mark the occasion.

-Willis and Anna Abell will celebrate their 50th wedding anniversary on September 18, while the children of Mary E. O'Daniel will gather on September 20 to celebrate her 100th birthday which will actually occur on October 1.
+Willis and Anna Abell celebrated their 50th wedding anniversary on September 18, while the children of Mary E. O'Daniel gathered on September 20 to celebrate her 100th birthday which would actually occur on October 1.

 The following 4-H'ers worked especially hard to prepare for the annual 4-H Salt River Canoe Race: Trina and Chuck Roderer, Shannon Pace, Tammy Smith, Dawn Sheveland, Beth Lamb, Mike Young, Al Decker, Fay Crumbacker, Lea Davis, Randy Pace, Abbot and Denise Maginnis, Donna Bischoff, Shirley Bullock, Valinda Reed, Jackie Sims, Karen Lund, Terry and Fawn Clark, Butch and Yvonda Rash, Tashia Rash, Benji Smith, Kyle Skidmore, and John Skidmore.

 And, Matthew Becke, a Pleasant Grove fifth grader, was named to the Mt.
-Washington All-Star baseball team which is pretty remarkable since he hits and fields with a single arm and hand because of a condition that has left his right arm paralyzed.
+Washington All-Star baseball team which is pretty remarkable since he hit and fielded with a single arm and hand because of a condition that has left his right arm paralyzed.
 Great job, Matthew!

 Tommy Ashbaugh was extremely grateful for a CPR course the phone company required of its workers when he needed to administer it to his nine-month-old son, saving his life.